exploratoria/exploratoria.github.io/readme.md

 * To help youngsters and oldsters delve into new topics with a hands-on, active, 'I can play with this' approach

+* To create apps that work not just on computers but also on mobile devices such as phones and tablets

 ### Vision
 <!--  a descriptive picture of a desired future state -->